Othentic-Labs/avs-tls-example/README.md

 6. [Usage with Docker](#usage)

 ## Overview
-This project demonstrates a complete implementation of a TLSNotary-based attestation flow, integrated with an AVS.
+This project demonstrates a complete implementation of a TLS-MPC AVS.

-**[TLSNotary](https://github.com/tlsnotary/tlsn)** lets a client generate a cryptographic proof of a HTTPS session (TLS handshake + response) — and optionally prove it without revealing the entire content.

 **Key Components:**